/

 Spectrum is improved, but it still needs to be judged honestly.

-It is not yet the upgraded network everywhere: The symmetrical and multi-gig roadmap is important, but the current review should still score Spectrum based on what most of the network is today, not only what it is becoming.
+It is not yet the upgraded network everywhere: The symmetrical and multi-gig roadmap is important, but the review still scores Spectrum based on what customers can buy today at their own address, not only what the network is becoming.

-Reputation remains a drag: The broader brand still carries more friction around support, pricing frustration, and mixed service experiences than a true top-tier ISP should.
+Reputation remains a drag: The broader brand still carries more friction around support, promo pricing, post-promo bills, and mixed service experiences than a true top-tier ISP should.

 Availability is doing a lot of work in the score: Spectrum gets points because it is a real option for many households, not because it wins every technical comparison.

-The 7.4 reflects both sides: better current offer, better product story, but still not a premium nationwide internet brand.
+The 7.4 reflects both sides: better current offer, better product story, but still not a premium fiber-style internet brand at every address.

 This button links directly to Spectrum’s internet plans and availability page.